IepIweidieng/TJAPlayer3/tja.md

 A measure consists of at least 1 notechart symbol (except for the last measure of the chart) and any number of commands and headers.
 The measure delimiter symbol `,` must be the last element if present.

 *Unspecified*: The behavior if the last measure of the chart is not ended with the measure delimiter symbol `,`.

+* In TaikoJiro, the measure is ignored.
+* In TJAPlayer2 for.PC but not OpenTaiko 0.6.0.73+, every such note symbol occupies the amount of beats of a 1/16th measure.
+* In OpenTaiko 0.6.0.73+, the last measure behaviors as if it were ended with a `,`.

 *Unspecified*: Whether unrecognized note symbols are ignored (removed) or treated as `0` (blank).